MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/tech-ref/key-concepts/claim-rule-template/When-to-Use-an-Authorization-Claim-Rule.md

 If you want to use the deny condition yet also enable access to the relying party for specific users, you must later explicitly add authorization rules with the permit condition to enable those users access to the relying party.

-If a user is denied access when the claims issuance engine processes the rule set, further rules processing shuts down, and [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] returns an “Access denied” error to the user’s request.
+If a user is denied access when the claims issuance engine processes the rule set, further rules processing shuts down, and AD FS returns an “Access denied” error to the user’s request.

 ## Authorizing users
-In [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)], authorization rules are used to issue a permit or deny claim that will determine whether a user or a group of users \(depending on the claim type used\) will be allowed to access Web\-based resources in a given relying party or not.
+In AD FS, authorization rules are used to issue a permit or deny claim that will determine whether a user or a group of users \(depending on the claim type used\) will be allowed to access Web\-based resources in a given relying party or not.
 Authorization rules can only be set on relying party trusts.

 ### Authorization rule sets
 Different authorization rule sets exist depending on the type of permit or deny operations you need to configure.
 These rule sets include: